data-forge/data-forge-js/README.md

 	var sequenceWithoutGaps = sequenceWithGaps.fillGaps(gapExists, gapFiller);

-For a more concrete example, let's fill gaps in daily share data:
+For a more concrete example, let's fill gaps in daily share data (with some help from [Moment.js](http://momentjs.com/)):

 	var moment = require('moment');